Why choose this course

 The Translation MA attracts students from all over the world, forming a truly multilingual international community.
 Our MA cohorts tend to be a mix of students who have just completed their undergraduate degrees and more mature students, with different backgrounds of experience.

 A future-proof education

-The course helps you develop not just core translation skills, but also competences in terminology, transcreation, localization, multimodal communication and other specialized and multilingual language services.
+The course helps you develop not just core translation skills, but also competences in terminology, transcreation, localisation, multimodal communication and other specialized and multilingual language services.
 The MA is taught by professional translators and research-active academics working closely together, offering you a combination of practical experience and research-led teaching.

-The programme is industry-facing and provides a future-proof education that is guided by Surrey’s research and expertise in translating creative and specialized texts, interacting with translation-memory systems and machine translation, performing post-editing tasks, and collaborating through digital platforms.
-The programme addresses machine-translation quality and usability, the translation of audio-visual content for diverse audiences, text mining, the basics of natural language processing, and corpus linguistics approaches to terminology extraction and enhancing quality in translation.
+The programme is industry-facing and provides a future-proof education that is guided by Surrey’s research and expertise in translating creative and specialized texts, interacting with translation-memory systems and machine translation, performing post-editing tasks and collaborating through digital platforms.
+It addresses machine-translation quality and usability, the translation of audio-visual content for diverse audiences, text mining, the basics of natural language processing, and corpus linguistics approaches to terminology extraction and enhancing quality in translation.

 Surrey’s Centre for Translation Studies is located on the top floor of the new University Library building.
 You will have classes in a dedicated language-software computer lab.
 You will work hands-on with state-of-the-art software for translation, including computer-assisted translation, subtitling, terminology extraction and corpus linguistics tools.
 As a registered student, you can access this software not only from the University’s dedicated language computer labs, but also from your own devices outside classes.